 We are able to manage our business online, which begins with building our website, how we deliver our images to our customers, the way we manage our clients and business contacts, how we track the performance of our web presence and ads online and where we actually host our website.

 Before you read on I do have to make one disclaimer, this post is inspired by Jeana Lee Tahnk‘s mashable post “5 Essential Sites for Professional Photographers” and were her blog gives you the turn key solutions to some of these needs, the sites that I have listed here, require you to do a little more work – be it learning a new software, re- interpreting how a cloud can be used for your business or figuring out how to bounce data through a few services to make it work for you.
 The upside of this is that you do save money.
 Here are the sites in no particular order:

-SiteGrinder is a Photoshop plug in, which allows you to design your website in a program that any professional photographer is very familiar with.
-It requires you learning a few hints at the end of a layer name, which are very with easy to understand video tutorials and very good customer service.
+SiteGrinder is a Photoshop plug-in, which allows you to design your website in a program that any professional photographer is very familiar with.
+It requires you to learn a few hints at the end of a layer name, which are very easy to understand video tutorials and very good customer service.
 They usually answer my email questions within 24-48 hours.